getporter/porter/docs/content/compatible-registries.md

 description: Understanding which OCI registries work with CNAB
 ---

-Cloud Native Application Bundles are very new, and support for storing anything other than container images in a registry is inconsistent.
+Cloud Native Application Bundles (CNAB) are very new, and support for storing anything other than container images in a registry is inconsistent.
 The community has tested a bunch of registries for compatibility with CNAB and so far here is what we have found.